Madras Christian College: Macphail's Arts Centre

 Sportsfields and C.A.
-Abraham Pavillion
+Abraham Pavilion

 The Madras Christian College campus has several sports fields and facilities, including cricket, association football, tennis, basketball (indoor and outdoor), boxing, and others.
-The cricket pavilion is named after the former physical director of the college, Professor C.A.
+The cricket pavilion is named after the former physical director of the college, C.A.
 Abraham.
 These sports fields used by the student community, especially during the inter hall sports.

 Residential halls

-The college has six residential halls for students - Selaiyur hall, St. Thomas's hall, Bishop Heber Hall, Martin Hall (earlier known as the Women's Hostel), Margaret Hall and Barnes Hall.
+The college has six residential halls for students - Selaiyur Hall, St. Thomas's Hall, Bishop Heber Hall, Martin Hall (earlier known as the Women's Hostel), Margaret Hall and Barnes Hall.

 St. Thomas's Hall

 St. Thomas's hall was built in 1937, named after St. Thomas who brought Christianity into India.
 The first warden of St. Thomas's Hall was Rev. J.R.
 Macphail and the first general secretary was A. Mohammed Nabi.
 The Hall constitution was drafted in 1950–51 on the basis of the Indian Constitutional and Parliamentary system, administered by resident students (called the 'general body') who elect representative leaders holding eight ministerial positions and the post of the Speaker.
 The hall's current ‘E' block was earlier a campus school known as St. Thomas's Annexe.
 The Hall Emblem is represented using various elements that describe foundational and philosophical bases of the Hall: in the top portion, a lamp signifying enlightenment, divided by a cross signifying the Christian foundation of the college.
 On the top left: the crucified palm of Jesus Christ.
 On the top right: An elephant reaching out to a palm branch, signifying striving for higher ambition.
 On the bottom left: Maize, signifying India's reliance on agriculture.
 On the bottom right: A dove, signifying peace.
 The hall organizes an annual dance competition, named Utsav.
 Hall publications include USHA, the hall magazine and Tribune, the Hall newsletter.
 The hall has Table Tennis tables, Basketball grounds gymnasium, library, and entertainment room.
 The hall motto is "For God and Country."

 Bharathi Mandram organizes debates, lectures, seminars to promote Tamil culture while Jatra is the theatre society.
 The St. Thomas's Hall's Literary Programme organizes debates and distributes donations for various charitable causes.
 The Nature Club prepares the hall for Vatika, Martin Hall's biennial gardening competition.
 It also has an active Tennis club that organizes and facilitates games.
-The current serving warden is Dr. S.D.
-Christopher Chandran.